Twi1ightSparkle/matrix/README.md

 Note: Developed on macOS Catalina using zsh shell.
 Compatibility with other shells/OS's is not guaranteed.

 ## continiously_reset_passwords.py
 This has no real world uses.
-It is a CPU stress test for Synapse (it will likely crash your server)
+It is a CPU stress test for Synapse (it will likely crash your server).
+Password resets are very conputationally expensive due to the several rounds of hashing.

 ## create_matrix_users.py/txt
 Quickly create a bunch of users on a matrix server using the Admin API.
 1500 users takes about 5 minutes